hello/sanders/README.md

 Workflow after AMI has been built for the version you want to deploy:

+1. `sanders create` creates a launch configuration based on a selected AMI (created via Boxfuse/Packer)
 1. `sanders deploy` deploys **ONE** instance with the version specified.
 2. `sanders confirm` once we have verified that the new application is working well, it will deploy **N** instances.
 3. `sanders sunset` to sunset the previous version.
 Only sunset when all new instances are up and running.